Qazi Faez Isa: Chief Justice of Pakistan

 In November 2023, Isa reconstituted the National Judicial Automation Committee (NJAC), a sub-committee of the National Judicial Policy Making Committee (NJPMC) with the claimed goals to work for digitisation of the court processes and records, introduce mobile applications and improve case management as well as introduce AI in legal processes and research.

 On 3 October 2023, Isa conducted hearings on the Supreme Court (Practice and Procedure) Act 2023, which had been previously blocked from implementation by former Chief Justice Umar Ata Bandial.
 The outcome of the hearing diminished the Chief Justice's sole authority to form Supreme Court benches, instead sharing this power among the three most senior judges of the Supreme Court, including the Chief Justice.

 A three-judge bench headed by CJP Isa had taken up the Monal group's appeal against a IHC judgement on the Margalla Hills Monal Restaurant.
 During the hearing J. Isa questioned the legality of the Restaurant and the Remount Veterinary and Farms Directorate (RVFD) functioning under General Headquarters (GHQ), remarking that the "Land belongs to govt, not army," and further stated "the court can call even the former army chief to ask him when this meeting was held.
 This property belongs to the people of Pakistan, and not the military."
 On 22 March, the Attorney General conceded the lease was void as the RVFD was not a legal entity.

 On 6 May it was announced that the Supreme Court would resume hearings of the Federal Governments review petition in the Faizabad dharna case after a special commission formed to investigate the TLP submitted its report to the government.
 The bench will consist of Isa, Irfan Saadat Khan, and Naeem Akhtar Afghan.
-Isa called the report "disappointing," and questioned Attorney General of Pakistan (AGP) Mansoor Usman Awan if anyone belonging to Tehreek-e-Laibak Pakistan (TLP) was summoned, he also inquired how many times Gen. Faiz Hameed was summoned to which AGP Awan responded "once," with the Attorney General mentioning that they had sent a questionnaire to the retired General, leading to the CJP to state "Army is a part of this government.
+Isa called the report "disappointing," and questioned Attorney General (AGP) Mansoor Usman Awan if anyone belonging to the TLP was summoned, he also inquired how many times Gen. Faiz Hameed was summoned to which AGP Awan responded "once," with the Attorney General mentioning that they had sent a questionnaire to the retired General, leading to the CJP to state "Army is a part of this government.
 How did it become sacred?"